 Endovenous ablation is an image-guided, minimally invasive procedure performed on an outpatient basis.

 To begin, a topical anesthetic cream is applied over the abnormal vein area to reduce any discomfort.
-The patient also receives a sedative and a regional anesthesia.
+The patient also receives a sedative and regional anesthesia.
 Depending on the number of varicose veins treated, the patient may receive general anesthesia.

 Using ultrasound equipment for guidance, the doctor inserts a catheter through the skin and positions it within the abnormal vein.
-The laser fiber or radiofrequency electrode is inserted through the catheter so the tip of the fiber or electrode is exposed.
+The laser fiber or radiofrequency electrode is inserted through the catheter, so the tip of the fiber or electrode is exposed.
 Laser or radiofrequency energy is then applied as the catheter is slowly withdrawn from the vein.
-The procedure is usually completed in about an hour and no sutures are needed.
+The procedure is usually completed in about an hour, and no sutures are needed.

 Following the procedure, the patient will need to wear a compression stocking to help reduce bruising, tenderness, and minimize the possibility of blood clots forming.
 The patient may resume normal activities immediately, with the exception of air travel or prolonged sitting (such as a long car trip).
 Doctors want patients to remain active.
-Spending too much time in bed during the recovery period increases the chances for complications.
+Spending too much time in bed during the recovery period increases the chances of complications.